 When a dog needs something from its human, it needs only to raise its eyebrows.
-Faced with those big “puppy dog eyes”, the human has little choice but to yield to his canine’s emotional manipulation.
+Faced with those big “puppy dog eyes”, the human has little choice but to yield.
 This canine trait and the power it has in human-dog dynamics is, of course, no accident.
 According to a new study, dogs have evolved muscles around the eyes that allow them to be more expressive; muscles which wolves, dogs’ closest living relatives, lack.

 Researchers at Howard University compared the facial anatomies of six domestic dogs and four gray wolves, along with behavioral changes in nine wolves and 27 shelter dogs.
 The researchers discovered that all the dogs had a muscle that pulls the lateral corner of the eyelid toward the ears when contracted.
 This very thin muscle, called the levator anguli oculi medialis, doesn’t exist in wolves, which can only mean that it appeared as a byproduct of canine domestication.
 It happened relatively fast too, over tens of thousands of years.